 Due to its security flaws, DES encryption is not used anymore in modern systems.
 However, it was a major tool for security during its time and is still relevant for academic reasons.
 Most modern cybersecurity algorithms are complex at their fundamental levels, and DES serves as a stepping stone to understanding them.

-During academic training of cybersecurity aspirants, instructors often explain cryptography methods using DES.
+During the academic training of cybersecurity aspirants, instructors often explain cryptography methods using DES.
 Moreover, it is also used in teaching the fundamentals of attacking methods since it is easier to attack DES than AES.
 Therefore, the algorithm still serves an important role in cyber security today.

 DES may be an inefficient security algorithm, however it was an important tool in the evolution of cryptography.
 Without seeing the evident flaws in it, cybersecurity professionals wouldn’t have incorporated features such as 256-bit keys in AES and other modern encryption algorithms.
 Therefore, learning it serves as an important step in understanding the fundamentals of data security.